lorin1999/pet/contents/containers/README.md

 ## What can I put in?

 That depends on the container.
-Lists are the most welcoming containers, you can put in anything.
-Other containers (e.g. sets and tuples and dicts for their keys) need something hashable (we see that later in demo).
+Lists are the most welcoming kind of containers, you can put in anything.
+In dictionaries the keys need to be [immutable](https://en.wikipedia.org/wiki/Immutable_object) strings and ints are immutable for example.
+All elements of seets need to be immutable as well.

+## What kinds of containers are there?

+There are lots!
+Especially if you take the stdlib into account but the most important are the inbuilt containers [list](https://docs.python.org/2/library/functions.html#list), [dict](https://docs.python.org/2/library/stdtypes.html#dict), [tuple](https://docs.python.org/2/library/functions.html#tuple) and [set](https://docs.python.org/2/library/stdtypes.html#set) read up on them and start using them everywhere and you're good in most situations.

+ordered and unordered

 ## Native Containers are iterable